What can you do to improve employee work ethic?

 What’s work ethic, then?
 It’s the principle that hard work is of great benefit and will improve an employee’s abilities and character.

-In this post, we’ll explain the best approaches you can take to ensure you enjoy some genuine results.
+In this article, we’ll explain the best approaches you can take to ensure you enjoy some genuine results.

 What factors demonstrate a strong work ethic?